Inspect Viz

 Filters

 Use inputs to enable filtering datasets and dynamically updating plots.
-For example, here we add a select() input that filters on the species
+For example, if we had multiple benchmarks available for a scores timeline, we could add a select() input for choosing between them:

 from inspect_viz.input import select